massaox/katacoda-scenariosv2/kipday2/hpa/step4.md

 By describing our HPA object you will see all the events relating to our pods and the actions being taken by the HPA controller:

-`kubectl get hpa hpa-test`{{ execute HOST1 }}
+`kubectl describe hpa hpa-test`{{ execute HOST1 }}

-Now go back to the first Terminal and hit a "CTRL + C" to quit out of our "kubectl exec" command.
+Now go back to the second Terminal and hit a "CTRL + C" to quit out of our "kubectl exec" command.
 That should bring the CPU utilization down straight away which is going to be picked up by our HPA object which in turn will lower the number of replicas down to 1.